 How Does a VPN Work?

-VPN mainly consists of a network of servers which is located in the different regions around the globe.
+VPN mainly consists of a network of servers which is located in different regions around the globe.
 When you use a VPN, then Information through your computer passes via one of the VPN servers before reaching the final destination over the internet.
-Here an image for better understanding, how your data process with VPN and without VPN.
+Here is an image for a better understanding, how your data process with VPN and without VPN.

 VPN protocols ensure an appropriate level of security to connected systems when the underlying network infrastructure alone cannot provide it.
 There are several different protocols used to secure and encrypt users and corporate data.
 They include: